USTC-IP-Lab/USTC_lab/content/en/authors/DonghengZhang/_index.md

 ---

 Dongheng Zhang received B.S and Ph.D degree both from University of Electronic Science and Technology of China (UESTC) in 2017 and 2021, respectively.
-He is currently a Postdoc researcher at University of Science and Technology of China.
+He is currently a Associate Researcher at University of Science and Technology of China.